 Another way of winterizing roses is with the use of plastic cones.
 Best used for tender Hybrid teas.
 The cones cover and insulate the rose.
 The bush must be heavily pruned to fit under the cone.
 The downside to the cones is that they act like miniature greenhouses, and warm days stimulate the plant to begin growing, and produce growth that will be nipped when the cold returns.
 Therefore, cones should be removed on warm winter days.

 Adding evergreen boughs over the mounded soil or cages adds extra protection to the plants.

 Selecting hardy, easy-care roses for your climate, is a good way to having your roses survive the winter in your area.
 As we all know, winter can be very unpredictable, so every season brings a new challenge.
-Just because a rose survived one winter without a problem, does not quarantee it will make it through the next, so as a precaution, you might want to provide your rose plants with at least minimal protection "just in case".
+Just because a rose survived one winter without a problem, does not guarantee it will make it through the next, so as a precaution, you might want to provide your rose plants with at least minimal protection 'just in case'.

 When Spring comes; here's how to go about removing the protection.